 December of 2020 is when I got the best results.
 I achieved this by placing my social share buttons in a sticky footer that was always visible (I’ve since moved these buttons to the bottom of the blog post).
 At the time, the social share buttons were sticky and looked like this.

-We can argue over if there’s a more clickable aesthetic I could have used.
+We can argue about if I could have used a more clickable aesthetic.
 But, I feel the buttons were prominently displayed (and better placed than what I see on 90% of other blogs).
 So let’s get right into the results; how many people clicked my buttons?

 Again, I tested this with several different designs and for several months.
 December 2020 is when I got my best results, and even then, only 0.0224% (1 in 4,464) of my users clicked.